DSpace/RestContract/README.md

 405 Method Not Allowed - if the methods is not implemented or a DELETE methods is called on a non-optional association

+## On the Naming of Endpoints
+Names should be descriptive but reasonably short.
+Form compounds by concatenating words without punctuation or changes in case.

 ## HATEOAS & HAL
 The new REST DSpace API supports the HATEOAS paradigm and adopt the HAL format to express links and embedded resources.
 Links are always expected to be **absolute** to make easier the implementation of "follow link" methods on the REST client side.